cyberbotics/webots-doc/guide/the-scene-tree.md

 Nodes can be expanded with a double-click.
 When a field is selected, its value can be edited at the bottom of the Scene Tree.
 All changes will be immediately reflected in the 3D window.
-The following buttons are available int the field editor section:
+The following buttons are available in the field editor section:

 ![](images/reset-button.png =26x26) `Reset`: Resets a field to its default